slowproj/slowdash/docs/ProjectSetup.md

       - JUPYTER_INTERNAL_URL=http://notebook:8888      # Jupyter seen from SlowDash
       - SLOWDASH_INTERNAL_URL=http://slowdash:18881    # SlowDash seen from Jypyter
 ```
-Note that the Jupyter and SlowDash URLs are different if accessed within the container system.
+Note that the Jupyter and SlowDash URLs are different when accessed within the container system.

-Edit the `SlowdashProject.yaml` file to include the Jupter settings:
+Edit the `SlowdashProject.yaml` file to include the Jupyter settings:
 ```yaml
   export:
     - type: jupyter